Smile-NS/SimpleJson/README.md

   "name": "test"
 }
 ```
-In this way, you can also put a value for a deep node.
+You can put a value in a deep node with separate characters.
-Separate with '.'
-When try to find it that doesn't exsist, create empty one.
+If the node doesn't exist, SimpleJson creates an empty node.
 ```java
 SimpleJson json = new SimpleJson();
 json.put("smile.iq", 80);